 How will the new rule affect UC Davis Researchers?

-- Researchers must use the new HRP-502 Common Rule Consent template.
+- Researchers must use a consent template that complies with the new rule.

 - Researchers requesting a waiver of consent for access to or use of private identifiable information or biospecimens must explain why the research cannot practicably be conducted using anonymous or coded data or specimens when completing the protocol template.